-Hematite (iron ore) is a magnetic substance.
+Hematite (iron ore) is attracted by magnets.

 Fluorite is a non-magnetic substance.
+It is not attracted by magnets.

 vvoe, Shutterstock.com